IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/valid-opportunity-codes.md

 **NOTE: Clients or client projects are not billed for the use of resources on IBM TechZone by Technology Expert Labs IBMers using a Project Work ID.
 Additionally, be aware that existing Project Work IDs are valid as well as using an ID they are no longer working on to prepare for another client.
 **

-**Additional support guidance:**
+### **Additional support guidance:**
 - IBMer Announcement - Reference Technology Expert Labs Environments W3 page for more information on this integration.

 - For support on how to identify a Project Work ID, contact the Technology Expert Labs Team for support and guidance: [#ww-technology-expertlabs](https://ibm-techzone.slack.com/archives/C04JH4G3DSL)

+## BOSS ID

+BOSS is an internal application for IBM Systems Lab Services (now known as Systems Technology Expert Labs) that facilitates running the services-based business.
+The two major components of the application are Opportunity Management and Financial Management.
+So, when BOSS ID is being referred to, it is an opportunity ID inside BOSS.

+### **Who has access to these BOSS IDs?**

+All Systems Technology Expert Labs should have access to the tool.
+But only certain consultants are assigned to the specific BOSS / Opportunity ID.
+BOSS URL is at [https://boss.limited-use.ibm.com/](https://boss.limited-use.ibm.com/).
+Login using your w3id credentials for access.

+### **Where to find my BOSS ID?**

+Search for the opportunities within BOSS at https://boss.limited-use.ibm.com/BossOpportunity/jsp/opportunity/opportunitySearch.faces.
+Only the Opportunity Manager (OM) can assign the opportunity to the specific consultants.

+### **Need help finding your BOSS ID or have general questions about creating a BOSS ID?**

+Consultants do not create these IDs themselves, but your Opportunity manager can get this created for you.

+For additional questions or support on BOSS IDs, email lstadmin@us.ibm.com or at Slack channel `#sls-tools-support`.

-## Invalid errors with actionable next steps
+## Invalid Opportunity Code Errors with Actionable Next Steps

-'Not Found' Error:
+### 'Not Found' Error:

 - As mentioned above, our system pulls updated opportunity codes every three hours.
 If you recently created this opportunity code or if you recently updated the status from 'Lost' to another valid sales stage, then please wait three hours for the updates to occur to pull in the record updates.

 - Additionally, check directly in IBM Sales Cloud to ensure that you have copied the exact opportunity code as shown in IBM Sales Cloud.
 Our validation is run against actual IBM Sales Cloud opportunity code IDs and if the ID does not exist in ISC then it will not exist when our system goes to validate against it.
 Please ensure to provide the code as it is shown in ISC.

 ![Not Found Error](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/NotFoundISC.png)

-'Lost' Sales Stage Error:
+### 'Lost' Sales Stage Error:

 - IBM Sales Cloud opportunity codes that are in a 'Lost' sales stage are considered invalid for a TechZone reservation.
 Please provide a new opportunity code that is in a valid sales stage or if this opportunity code needs to be updated as it is now active again, proceed with updating the record in IBM Sales Cloud directly and waiting approximately 3 hours for the updates to take place on the TechZone side.

 ![Lost ISC code error](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/LostStageISC.png)

-'Won' Sales Stage Error:
+### 'Won' Sales Stage Error:

 - IBM Sales Cloud opportunity codes that are in a 'Won' sales stage are considered invalid for a TechZone reservation.
 Please provide a new opportunity code that is in a valid sales stage or if this opportunity code needs to be updated as it is now active again, proceed with updating the record in IBM Sales Cloud directly and waiting approximately 3 hours for the updates to take place on the TechZone side.

 ![Won ISC code error](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/WonStageISC.png)

-'Request out of policy scope (Invalid opportunity product)' Error:
+### 'Request out of policy scope (Invalid opportunity product)' Error:

 - Step 1: This error can typically happen if the reservation form page has been open for a long duration.
 Try refreshing the page to start a fresh reservation.

 - Step 2: If previous refresh did not help resolve this error, try selecting the drop down menu option for this field and selecting a different opportunity product value in the list and then select then re-select the correct one.
 This error might be occuring because the value was not being sent in the payload.

 ![opp product error](https://github.com/IBM/itz-support-public/blob/ae3cf8ec7eb6e60aa138495b4ac01f59b1cf24f4/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/oppproducterror.png)